hawkticehurst/film-trends/README.md

 ## Research Questions:

 1. Is there greater gender equality/representation in films today than in films from a couple decades ago?

-__TLDR Answer:__ No, gender representation is about the same as it was a century ago after recently recovering from a massive trend towards over representing men in films across nearly all genres.
+	__TLDR:__ No, gender representation is about the same as it was a century ago after recently recovering from a massive trend towards over representing men in films across nearly all genres.

 2. How have IMBD ratings across all genres changed over time?

-__TLDR Answer:__ Over the past century IMBD ratings have generally decreased by about one point across all genres.
+	__TLDR:__ Over the past century IMBD ratings have generally decreased by about one point across all genres.

 ## Motivation and Background: